Germany outraged over Jamshid Sharmahd's execution in Iran – DW – 10/29/2024

 But Gazelle Sharmahd's reaction on Tuesday was furious, writing on X that she was about to speak to both German and US government representatives.
 "We will see in a few hours if these two incompetent and corrupt governments can tell me tonight: 1- What have they (US & German) done for 4 years when their German-American national was kidnapped in Dubai and taken to Iran by force?
 Besides abandoning you in every hostage negotiation what do they have to show for?"

-In a statement, the Foreign Ministry said that Baerbock had already spoken to Gazelle Sharmahd on Monday evening to offer her condolences, and that the ministry would support her efforts to bring her father's body to Germany.
+In a statement, the Foreign Ministry said that Baerbock had already spoken to Gazelle Sharmahd on Monday evening to offer her condolences, and that the ministry would support her efforts to get her father's body out of Iran.

 Abducted in Dubai